 Remember that clivia do not like to be planted in heavy soil, many growers use an aerated potting mixture such as perlite or composted pine bark mulch.
 In the ground, again they need good drainage.
 Look out for for C. Robusta, a giant species.

 Fertilising Clivia Plants

-You can feed Clivias in different ways and at different times of the year, although they require little fertiliser in good conditions.
+You can fertilise these plants in different ways and at different times of the year, although they require little fertiliser in good conditions.

 The best time to fertilise is before flowering, from spring through to summer, this is the time that you use a fertiliser that has a high potassium content (sulphate of potash) at this time to help promote better flowering.